tureus/whisper/README.md

 How is it faster?

- - Staticly compiled machine code with few dynamic allocations and no garbage collection
+ - Staticly compiled to machine code with few dynamic allocations, no garbage collection, and no runtime
  - Uses POSIX facilities for `mmap`, commonly read pages of files are kept hot in RAM
  - Files are kept open for longer with the read-through `WhisperCache`

 How is the code better?

  - Functionality is broken out to smaller, unit tested rust modules
- - Core file concepts are encoded in types to avoid programmer error and keep things explicit
+ - Whisper concepts are encoded in types to avoid programmer error and keep things explicit

 How do I use it?
 ----